wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-routing/dynamic-router.md

 ## Analyze the output

-1. When you send the requests, you can view outputs like this.
+1. When you send the requests with the `symbol` value set to one of `foo`, `bar`, or `WSO2`, you will receive outputs like the following.
 Also, you can see in `tcpmon` that you received a request for the relevant port.
     ```xml
     <?xml version='1.0' encoding='UTF-8'?>
     <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/">